 Summer Camp Dates

 A non refundable deposit of £100.00 is necessary to secure your place.
-(After the 31st May payment in full is required for all bookings)
+(After the 12th May payment in full is required for all Summer bookings)

-Full non-refundable payment required by the 31st May 2014.
+Full non-refundable payment required for the Summer camp by the 12th May 2017.

 You can print your own booking form from the 'application form' link at the top of the page.